 - All allowable Title I positions must be 100 percent paid with Title I funds.
-(Split-funded Title I positions will not be allowable in the 2023-2024 school year.) - A job code will be assigned to each allowable position and will be provided during the preliminary budget conferences.
+(Split-funded Title I positions will not be allowable in the 2024-2025 school year.) - A job code is assigned to each allowable position and will be provided during the preliminary budget conferences.